Paulmicha/common-web-tools/cwt/custom/extensions/README.md

 # CWT extensions

-This folder contains third-party CWT extension - e.g. app/stack presets, additional generic bash tools, etc.

-TODO when file structure is stable enough, move to separate repos ("incubating" a few examples here for now).
+This folder contains CWT extensions (each subfolder is an extension).
+Some are included by default as example, and can be removed (or git-ignored) if not used.